David Hill (producer): Career

-At 17, Hill worked as a copyboy at the Sydney Daily Telegraph.
-At 19, he moved to Nine Network to work as a reporter, where he moved his way up to VP of sports and caught the attention of Rupert Murdoch.
+Hill started his career working as a copyboy at the Sydney Daily Telegraph aged 17.

+He moved to Nine Network aged 19, to work as a reporter, where he moved his way up to VP of sports and caught the attention of Rupert Murdoch.

 Hill was hired at 21st Century Fox in 1988 to help launch Sky Television and Eurosport.
 After the merger of Sky Television and British Sky Broadcasting (BSkyB), Hill took over the sports channel and, in 1991, created Sky Sports.

 In 1993, Hill moved to the United States and led the startup of Fox Sports and NFL on Fox, when the network won National Football League TV broadcasting rights.
 Hill was president of Fox Sports from 1993 to 2000 and introduced many new concepts, including the FoxBox (a form of score bug), the 1st & Ten virtual first down line and making the broadcasts more entertaining.
 He was named chairman of the Fox network until 1999, when he was named chairman of Fox Sports Media Group.
 In 2013, Hill launched the national Fox Sports channel.

 He left the Fox Group in June 2015 to open his own production company, Hilly, that focused on live TV events.

 In 2014, Hill became a chairman of National Geographic Channels.
 He also served as an executive producer of the American version of The X Factor and the fifteenth season of American Idol.

 In 2017, Liberty Media hired Hill as an adviser to help modernize Formula 1's broadcast package.